 Lots of bank accounts give their holders automatic travel insurance – check if this is the case for you.

 You may prefer a policy that pays doctors or hospitals directly rather than forcing you to pay on the spot and claim the money back later.
 If you have to claim later, make sure you keep all documentation.
-Some policies ask you to call back (reverse charges) to a centre in your home country where an immediate assessment of your problem is made.
+Some policies ask you to call back (reverse charges) to a centre in your home country, where an immediate assessment of your problem will be made.

 Not all policies cover ambulances, helicopter rescue or emergency flights home.
 Most policies exclude cover for pre-existing illnesses.

 Worldwide travel insurance is available at www.lonelyplanet.com/travel-insurance.
 You can buy, extend and claim online anytime – even if you’re already on the road.